-A half-mile south from the trail's northern endpoint at U-79 (Hinckley Drive), you'll find parking at the Sandridge FrontRunner Station (4000 S and Sandridge Drive) in Roy; the station is less than a block east of the trail.
-A little further south, you can also find parking in Heritage Park (1300 N and 1000 W.) in Clinton.
+A half-mile south from the trail's northern endpoint at Hinckley Drive, you'll find parking at the Roy FrontRunner Station (W. 4000 S. and Sandridge Drive) in Roy; the station is less than a block east of the trail.
+A little farther south, you can also find parking in Heritage Park (1300 N. and 1000 W.) in Clinton.

 In Layton, the midpoint of the trail, you can park at Ellison Park (750 N. Cold Creek Way) on the western side of the trail.
 Not far from the southern end of the trail, parking is available in Centerville at the Birnam Woods Trailhead (N. 830 W.), which is shared with the Legacy Parkway Trail.